microsoft/node-pty/README.md

 sudo apt install -y make python build-essential
 ```

+The following are also needed:

+- Node.JS 10+

 ### Windows

 `npm install` requires some tools to be present in the system like Python and C++ compiler.
 Windows users can easily install them by running the following command in PowerShell as administrator.
 For more information see https://github.com/felixrieseberg/windows-build-tools: